Aliveness: Components of aliveness

 Aliveness often attempts to mimic the level of resistance found in the activity the training is intended to prepare a student for, i.e. hand-to-hand combat or combat sport.

-According to MMA gym owner Matt Thornton, an Alive training method must incorporate Movement, including spontaneous footwork and the active resistance and intent of all parties during drills or sparring; Timing, in which there is no "predictable rhythm... pattern, [or] repeatable series of sets" which would lead students away from acquiring applicable skill; and Energy, the practice of committing, with intent and realism, a given technique during sparring, "bag work" or drills.
+According to mixed martial arts (MMA) gym owner Matt Thornton, an alive training method must incorporate Movement, including spontaneous footwork and the active resistance and intent of all parties during drills or sparring; Timing, in which there is no "predictable rhythm... pattern, [or] repeatable series of sets" which would lead students away from acquiring applicable skill; and Energy, the practice of committing, with intent and realism, a given technique during sparring, "bag work" or drills.
 Matt goes on to say that "...there are many things we may do that improve [our] bodies that are not 'Alive'.
 Its just that all of those things fall under the category of conditioning/exercise...
 Aliveness comes in when you include a partner."

 Training benefits

-Many believe that incorporating Aliveness into training regimens is important, if not a requisite for producing an effective martial artist.
-Because Alive training involves resisting opponents, sparring sessions produce situations of continuous, un-choreographed attack, an effect which cannot be replicated through the practice of rehearsed routines.
+Many believe that incorporating aliveness into training regimens is important, if not a requisite for producing an effective martial artist.
+Because alive training involves resisting opponents, sparring sessions produce situations of continuous, un-choreographed attack, an effect which cannot be replicated through the practice of rehearsed routines.
 Students also learn to deal with the physical pain and stresses involved in combat situations requiring high levels of exertion.
 Alive training imparts a sense of fluidity and spontaneity; Alive drills do not follow set patterns, and are designed to seamlessly transition from one drill to the next.